antinatura/antinatura.github.io/_pages/uni.md

 <details markdown = 1>
   <summary><b>CMP 408 – IoT and Cloud Secure Development</b></summary>

 **Description:** Explores system programming and development in kernel and user space, also focusing on the security implications of such systems.
-Develops comprehension of system and device internal operations which includes understanding operating system internals and how new applications for these systems can be implemented in scenarios such as IoT deployments and how cloud and web technologies can be utilised in conjunction with such devices.
+Develops comprehension of system and device internal operations which includes understanding operating system internals and how new applications for these systems can be implemented in scenarios such as IoT deployment and how cloud and web technologies can be utilised in conjunction with such devices.

 **Coursework:**